Jan 09, 2023

 Many organizations have been expanding operations to take full advantage of new online touchpoints.
 But how do you know which eCommerce strategy is right for your team, and how do you get started?

-Then came the digital transformation.
+Then along came the digital transformation.

 So why the debate between multichannel eCommerce vs. omnichannel?
-You’ll get many of these benefits with omnichannel as well—and there are challenges with multichannel strategies:

 The biggest difference between omnichannel and multichannel eCommerce is that while omnichannel is people-focused, multichannel is product-focused; while omnichannel is customer-centric, multichannel is channel-centric.
 Multichannel eCommerce is all about moving inventory as efficiently as possible through various channels.
 Omnichannel takes a more holistic approach, aiming to provide a seamless experience throughout the entire customer journey.